 Emerging Technologies and the Future of Conflict

 The term “game-changing technology” is a popular refrain in the realm of international security.
-Stakeholders and observers alike are often quick to declare that drones—for example—or robots, or hypersonics, or autonomous weapons, will fundamentally transform the character of conflict and the global balance of power forever.
-In defense circles, much money and effort goes into attempting to lead such revolutions.
-But there is always a very real danger of overestimating or mischaracterizing the impact of such technologies—of investing in, or against, a revolution that never materializes.
-Similarly, policymakers are perpetually at risk of failing to recognize a new technology’s transformative potential before it’s too late to develop an appropriate strategic or normative response.
+We are often quick to declare that a particular emerging technology will fundamentally transform the character of conflict and the global balance of power.
+In defense circles, much money and effort go into attempting to lead, or stave off, such revolutions.
+But there's always a danger of overestimating or mischaracterizing the impact of emerging technologies—of investing in, or against a revolution that never materializes; or of failing to recognize a new technology’s disruptive potential before it’s too late to respond.

-But how does one anticipate an emerging technology’s actual, rather than imagined, implications for international security?
-What tools and strategies are available to precisely quantify and qualify the likely effects of new weapons prior to their widespread use?
+How do you forecast an emerging technology’s actual, rather than imagined, implications for international security?
 And how do we effectively communicate these conclusions to technologically-unversed decisionmakers so that they can craft a suitable response?
-Peering into the deep future of global conflict, this course will challenge students to employ advanced research and analytical skills to judge whether we are indeed witnessing one or more technological revolutions in international security, and develop a broadly applicable framework for evaluating the true impact of any emerging technology on conflict.
-The class will be grounded in real-life case studies involving current and emergent “transformative” technologies—including unmanned vehicle systems (drones), social media, hypersonics, directed energy systems, cyberweapons, and autonomous systems—but it does not assume any prior direct experience in conflict technology research or technical expertise.
+Built around real-life case studies of "transformative" emerging technologies, this course will challenge students to develop an analytical framework for evaluating the true impact of any emerging technology on conflict, as well as communicate this work effectively with a policy audience.
+The class does not assume any prior direct experience in conflict technology research or technical expertise.